JimmyHeartbreaker/myrpi/README.md

 Helloworld demonstrates some x86 and Arm assembly

 Sensorhub is in progress and will be taking data from my arduino over bluetooh and sending it to azure.
+A later version of this will deploy Azure IoT Edge to raspberry pi.

 Mydriver is for learning how to develop and deploy drivers in linux.

 # setup